oneill-aoifesarah/projecttwo-historypoliticsquiz/README.md

 - The [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), and [JSHint JavaScript Validator](https://jshint.com/) services were used to validate all pages of the project in order to ensure there were no syntax errors.

-    - The W3C Markup Validator found a typo error in the a favicon link.
+    - The W3C Markup Validator found a typo error in the favicon link.
 The typo was removed from the tag to correct this.
     [W3C Markup Validator Errors](assets/images/html-errors.2.png)
     [W3C Markup Validator Pass](assets/images/html-passed.2.png)